Skip Navigation

 Overview

-On July 17, 2024, Sound Transit, in partnership with the City of Seattle and King County, hosted the second workshop of the South Downtown Hub plan, a series of workshops focused on developing overall concepts for improvements to streets and public spaces in South Downtown.
+On July 17, 2024, Sound Transit, in partnership with the City of Seattle and King County, hosted the second workshop of the South Downtown Hub plan.
+This workshop was part of a series focused on developing concepts for improvements to streets and public spaces in South Downtown.
 Workshop 2 focused on public spaces and potential transit-oriented development at and around existing and potential future transit stations in these neighborhoods.
-The goal in this second workshop was to share concepts that represent different levels of change to support active, affordable, and equitable spaces for the community and to welcome input on those concepts.
+The goal in this second workshop was to share and collaborate on concepts with the community that represent different levels of change, all aimed at supporting active, affordable, and equitable spaces for the community.

-Sound Transit and partners also launched an exhibition alongside Workshop 2 that summarizes feedback from Workshop 1 and earlier engagement.
-The exhibition includes a finding of broad support for transformative options that reclaim roadway space for pedestrians and public spaces, as well as analysis to respond to concerns for how changes could affect traffic patterns throughout the Chinatown-International District (CID) and Pioneer Square neighborhoods.
-The exhibition will be up through the end of 2024 in Union Station’s Great Hall.
+Sound Transit and its partners also launched an exhibition alongside Workshop 2, summarizing feedback from Workshop 1 and earlier engagement.
+The exhibition highlighted strong community support for transformative options that reclaim roadway space for pedestrians and public spaces, as well as analysis to address concerns about how changes could impact traffic patterns throughout the Chinatown-International District (CID) and Pioneer Square neighborhoods.
+The exhibition was on display and open to the public through the end of 2024 in Union Station’s Great Hall.

-More than 85 community members participated in an interactive and facilitated small-group activity during Workshop 2 that used transparency overlays of street and infrastructure concepts and photo cards to depict urban design features and amenities.
-Similar to the first workshop, staff introduced multiple options and helped participants visualize and navigate the benefits and challenges of each to create vision boards for three focus areas.
-Notetakers captured feedback, questions, and general sentiment throughout the exercise which we will summarize on this page once that information is available.
-Community feedback from the workshop will then be factored and built into our next workshop and future engagement.
+More than 85 community members participated in an interactive and facilitated small-group activity during Workshop 2, which used transparency overlays of street and infrastructure concepts, along with photo cards, to depict urban design features and amenities.
+Similar to the first workshop held near the beginning of 2024, staff introduced multiple options and helped participants visualize and navigate the benefits and challenges of each.
+Participants then created vision boards for three focus areas.
+Notetakers captured feedback, questions, and general sentiment throughout the exercise.
+Community feedback from the workshop informed the further study and materials presented in following engagement.
 Community members participated in English, Cantonese, and Mandarin-facilitated conversations.
-Staff also had Vietnamese interpreters available at the second workshop.
+Staff also had Vietnamese interpreters available.

-The feedback shared at the workshop and online survey will inform our understanding what the community would like to see prioritized in public spaces, adaptive reuse of historic buildings, and potential new transit-oriented development.
+The feedback shared at the workshop, forums, and online survey continues to inform priorities for public spaces, adaptive reuse of historic buildings, and potential new transit-oriented development in South Downtown.

 Facilitators guide workshop participants in Cantonese and English through an interactive and creative process of creating a new vision for public spaces in the Pioneer Square and CID neighborhoods.